spacetelescope/jwst/docs/jwst/skymatch/description.rst

 is for a set of 6 images that form a 2x3 mosaic, with every image having overlap with its immediate neighbors.
-The first column of the table gives the actual (fake) sky signal that was imposed in each image, and the subsequent columns show the results computed by each method (i.e. the values of the resulting BKGLEVEL keywords).
+The first column of the table gives the actual (fake) sky signal that was imposed in each image, and the subsequent columns show the results computed by each method (i.e., the values of the resulting BKGLEVEL keywords).
 All results are for the case where the step argument ``match_down = True``, which means matching is done to the image with the lowest sky value.